akc3n/akc3n.page/content/posts/usbdevice-errors.md

 ShowWordCount: true
 ---

 A small hand full of end users may experience a failed error during their attempt at installing GrapheneOS during flashing.
-The common denominator is quite often the `user` _**not**_ reading the prerequisites thoroughly / actively hearing it.
+The common denominator is quite often the `user` _**not**_ reading the prerequisites thoroughly.

 These are the error codes and their meanings, as well as the procedures for resolving these common end user errors.

-## Introduction
+# Introduction

 The most common error of all is the `end user`.
-It is extremely important to read the installation guide's [prerequisites](https://grapheneos.org/install/web#prerequisites) slowly and make sure you understand what is required!.
-I strongly recommend that the end user read the guide from start to finish first!
+It is extremely important to read the installation guide's [prerequisites](https://grapheneos.org/install/web#prerequisites) slowly and make sure you understand what is required!

-_**Work in progress!
-Updating this as time permits.
-Once complete, I will be adding this as well to our [discussion forum](https://discuss.grapheneos.org)**_.
+I strongly recommend reading the guide from start to finish first!

 ## Access denied